pangkahhwee/pangkahhwee/README.md

 ## Hi!
 I am Kah Hwee🚀

-- 🔭 I’m currently working on Curating a GitHub portfolio that highlights my Data Science and Cybersecurity work.
+- 🔭 I’m currently working on Curating a GitHub portfolio that highlights my Data Science and Cybersecurity works.<br/>
-- 🌱 I’m currently learning Core concepts in Exploratory Data Analysis (EDA), predictive modeling through regression and classification, cluster analysis for unlabeled datasets and advanced data science methods such as deep learning.
+- 🌱 I’m currently learning Core concepts in Cybersecurity, Exploratory Data Analysis (EDA), predictive modeling through regression and classification, cluster analysis for unlabeled datasets and advanced data science methods such as deep learning.<br/>
-- 👯 I’m looking to collaborate on any of the presented data-science projects or open to other projects.
+- 👯 I’m looking to collaborate on any of the presented Cybersecurity, Data-Science projects or open to other projects.<br/>
-- 🤔 I’m looking for help with Web-based front-end solutions for showcasing data science insights and results.
+- 🤔 I’m looking for help with Web-based front-end solutions for showcasing my Cybdersecurity, Data Science insights and results.<br/>
-- 💬 Ask me about Anything related to data science, feel free to reach out and I love chatting about it!
+- 💬 Ask me about Anything related to data science, feel free to reach out and I love chatting about it!<br/>
-- 📫 How to reach me: email me or connect on LinkedIn
+- 📫 How to reach me: email me or connect on LinkedIn<br/>
-- ⚡ Fun fact: I love jogging when I am not doing coding
+- ⚡ Fun fact: I love jogging when I am not doing coding<br/>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/pang-kah-hwee-3369ba386) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:pangkahhwee@gmail.com)